-Pharmacy team members diligently recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on a paper log.
-The data was regularly transferred to an online reporting system.
-Dispensing errors that reached the patient were reported in a more detailed way using an online reporting tool.
+Pharmacy team members diligently recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on an online reporting system.
+Dispensing errors that reached the patient were reported in a more detailed way using the online reporting tool.
 Team members considered why the mistake had happened and learned from their mistakes.
 When errors occurred, the pharmacy team discussed them and made changes to prevent them from happening again.
-The pharmacist and manager completed a detailed review of errors each month.
+The 'patient safety champion' and manager completed a detailed review of errors each month.
 They created an action plan which was shared with the team.
 Progress of the action plan was monitored frequently.
+The local surgery did not use an electronic prescribing system, instead sending paper copies of prescriptions to the pharmacy.
+This had resulted in some errors where the data had been inputted into the patient medication record system (PMR) incorrectly.
+Following these errors, the team were taking extra care when entering data to try and prevent mistakes.
 The pharmacy team had recently taken action to improve the process of reconciling owing medicines.
 They ensured that the person owed medicines was regularly updated to ensure they received the medicines they needed in a timely manner.